molarmanful/bited/docs/manual/start.md

     Some optional starting templates for your font's metrics: height/width, ascender/descender, cap-height, x-height.

-    Feel free to pick one or leave blank.
+    Feel free to pick one or leave empty.

 Once you've entered in a `font id`, a "start" button should appear.
 Let's press it and see what happens.